Tips on Filling Out Form I-134 for the K-1 Fiance Visa

 Along with Form I-134, the U.S. citizen should provide copies of documents proving his or her income, as described below.
 Not every consulate will require such extensive documentation, but in case yours does, it's best to prepare in advance rather than risk delays in the process.

 Copy of most recent federal tax return.
 Include the W-2 slips—at least one year’s worth, and maybe three.
 There is no need to include the state tax form.
-The consulate prefers to see the tax return in the form of IRS transcripts (an IRS-generated summary of the return that was actually filed), which can be requested using IRS Form 4506T, available through the IRS website at www.irs.gov or by calling 800-829-1040.
-However, it is usually a wait of several weeks to get the transcript.
+The consulate prefers to see the tax return in the form of IRS transcripts (an IRS-generated summary of the return that was actually filed), which can be requested online or by using IRS Form 4506T, available through the IRS website at www.irs.gov or by calling 800-829-1040.
+However, it can take several weeks to get the transcript.
 Don’t let this hold up the immigration process.
 If the transcript hasn’t come by the time of the visa interview, simply use the U.S. citizen petitioner’s own, personal copies of the tax returns.
+Make sure the copy is of a form with the petitioner’s signature on it, or that you send a copy of the e-signature authorization.

 Letter from U.S. citizen’s bank(s) confirming the account(s).
-The U.S. citizen should ask all of his or her banks reported on page one of Form I-134 to draft simple letters confirming the accounts.
+The U.S. citizen should ask all of his or her banks holding momey reported in Question 7 of Form I-134 to draft simple letters confirming the accounts.
 The letters can be addressed “To Whom It May Concern,” and should state the date the account was opened, the total amount deposited over the last year, and the present balance.
 Banks will often (without your asking) also state an average balance.
 Be aware that if this is much lower than the present amount, the consulate will wonder whether the U.S. citizen got a quick loan from a friend to make the financial situation look more impressive.
 Some consulates prefer a recent bank statement instead.

 Employer letter.
 It helps to also obtain a letter confirming the U.S. citizen sponsor's employment.
 Here is a sample letter, which you can show the employer when making this request.